hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 We invented this tool for this lab!
 **Give us feedback on Tinkerbelle.**

+The time lag between the controller and the device is a little distracting, but I love the concept otherwise!
+Could you also add a probe/blinking option?

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 **Include your first attempts at recording the set-up video here.**

+In this video, the actor attempts to wash their hands for 30 seconds.
+**TODO**

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 **Show the follow-up work here.**

+In this video, the actor attempts to wash their hands for **less than** 30 seconds.

 ## Part E. Costume the device